Last Updated: September 16, 2025

 Early Life

 John Joseph Nicholson was born on April 22, 1937, in Neptune, New Jersey.
-His mother June Francis Nicholson, a showgirl, was only 17 years old when she became pregnant with Jack.
-His father's identity has never been totally clear.
-He was raised by his grandparents and actually thought they were his parents until after they had died.
-He believed June was his aunt.
-He believed June's sister Lorraine was his sister when in fact she was his aunt.
-He did not learn his family secret until 1974 when he was informed by researchers from Time magazine.
+His mother, June Francis Nicholson, was a 17-year-old showgirl when she gave birth to Jack, and his father's identity has never been completely clear.
+Nicholson was raised by his grandparents and grew up believing they were his parents.
+He thought June was his sister and that her sister Lorraine was his other sibling, only to learn the truth decades later in 1974 when researchers from Time magazine uncovered his family history.

 Success